Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Here are a few ways to store your sour cream cookies to maintain their deliciousness.

-IN THE FREEZER: You can freeze the unfrosted sour cream sugar cookies for up to 1 month in an airtight container or freezer bag.
+IN THE FREEZER: You can freeze the unfrosted sour cream sugar cookies for up to one month in an airtight container or freezer bag.
 Label the bag with the date you made them so that you enjoy these cookies with sour cream while they are the freshest.

 a close up shot of Sour Cream Cookies